 In our many years of working with companies to build effective and efficient software testing programs, we’ve found your QA testing program will provide far more valuable results and move quicker if you design your QA strategy and test plan internally.
 That’s why we focus on providing the manpower to handle the actual test execution, while empowering your team to take ownership of the strategy.

-With Rainforest QA, you can get started right away and execute your first test within minutes—rather than waiting to complete an onboarding process.
+Once you’ve logged in to your new Rainforest QA account for the first time, you can create and execute your first test within minutes—rather than waiting to complete an onboarding process.

 Some types of testing, such as exploratory testing, rely heavily on the tester’s ability to be creative in finding new user paths.
 Other types of testing, such as regression testing, need to be run exactly the same way every time.
 One common problem with manual testing is that there’s always the potential for the tester to misunderstand the test steps or criteria, leading them to incorrectly pass or fail some tests.